MotivatedMemoryLab/biacpype/ReadMe.rst

 ------------
 Installation
 ------------
-To install the package, clone this repo, then run the following:
+To install the dependencies, run

 .. code-block:: python

-    python setup.py install
+    pip install -r requirements.txt

 We intent to only support Python3.